kframework/X86-64-semantics/docs/meeting-minutes.md

 #### 21 March 2015
 ---------------------
 1. Implemented a pass to "find the maximum stack height  growth"
-2. The underlying algorithm is a forward data flow analysis.
+  - The underlying algorithm is a forward data flow analysis.
-  - Each program point is associated with following data flow value : {ACTUAL_ESP, ACTUAL_EBP, MAX_DISP_ESP, MAX_DISP_EBP} where
+  - Each program point is associated with following data flow value : { actual_esp, actual_ebp, max_disp_esp, max_disp_ebp } where
-    - ACTUAL_ESP: Actual displacement of esp.
+    - actual_esp ( or actual_ebp): Actual displacement of esp.
 For example, for a statement ```sub $0x20,%rsp```, if esp value is x before the statement, then  ACTUAL_ESP becomes x - 32 after it.
-    - ACTUAL_EBP: Actual displacement of ebp
-    - MAX_DISP_ESP: For example, for a statement ```mov -0x4(%rsp),%esi```, if esp value is x before the statement, then MAX_DISP_ESP becomes x-4 after it.
+    - max_disp_esp ( or max_disp_ebp): offset of the stack access w.r.t rsp.
+For example, for a statement ```mov -0x4(%rsp),%esi```, if esp value is x before the statement, then MAX_DISP_ESP becomes x-4 after it.
-    - Note that both ACTUAL_ESP and MAX_DISP_ESP need to be separately tracked.
+    - Note that both actual_esp and max_disp_esp need to be separately tracked.
-      - Problem with having only ACTUAL_ESP
+      - Problem with having only actual_esp
       ```
         sub $0x8,%rsp
         mov -0xc(rsp), %edi //ACTUAL_ESP = -8, but   max stack height = -0xc
       ```
-      - Problem with having only MAX_DISP_ESP (in negative direction)
+      - Problem with having only max_disp_esp (in negative direction)
       ```
         sub $0x8,%rsp
         sub $0xc,%rsp // MAX_DISP_ESP = -0xc, but  max stack height = -0x14